FliiFe/genetic-2048/README.md

 git clone --recursive git@github.com:FliiFe/genetic-2048.git
 ```

 ***Don't forget to include the `--recursive` part in the clone command !
 If you don't, you won't get the submodules !
-If you forgit to include it, please refer to step 2***
+If you forgot to include it, please refer to step 2***

 #### Step 2, install dependencies and retrieve submodules